 Our U.S. employees are eligible to participate in a 401(k) plan sponsored by us.
 All eligible employees may contribute a percentage of their compensation subject to a maximum imposed by the Internal Revenue Code.
 Under the terms of the 401(k) plan, we match 100% of the first 3% of eligible compensation an employee contributes.
-Additionally, we provide a 50% match on any employee contribution up to 5% of eligible compensation.
+Additionally, for contributing in excess of the first 3% of eligible compensation we provide a 50% match on any employee contribution up to 5% of eligible compensation.
 Similarly, our Canadian employees are eligible to participate in the Group Registered Retirement Savings Program.
 All eligible employees may make tax deferred contributions to the plan.
 Contributions made on behalf of Canadian employees by NCS are taxable income to the employee and may not exceed the Canadian Revenue Agency's deduction limit for the given year.
-Our contributions to these benefit plans were \$1.3 million, \$0.8 million and \$0.6 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Our contributions to these benefit plans were \$1.5 million, \$1.3 million and \$0.8 million for the years ended December 31, 2019, 2018 and 2017, respectively.